Duncan1738/How-to-Use-Multiple-Git-Accounts-by-Folder-on-Windows/README.md

-# How to Use Multiple Git Accounts by Folder on Windows
+h# How to Use Multiple Git Accounts by Folder on Windows

 > Seamlessly manage personal and work GitHub accounts on the same Windows machine — no reconfiguration needed per repo.